Saint Louis Zoo Institute for Conservation Medicine

 The Saint Louis Zoo Institute for Conservation Medicine takes a holistic approach to wildlife conservation, public health, and sustainable ecosystems to ensure healthy animals and healthy people.

 To address the challenges associated with the growing interconnections between the health of humans and the animal kingdom, the Saint Louis Zoo established the Institute for Conservation Medicine in 2011.
 Conservation medicine addresses the growing disease challenges that threaten the long-term survival of many wild animal species and that negatively impact human public health.
 The field of conservation medicine emphasizes a multidisciplinary approach to studying the interrelated nature of diseases in animals and humans, in the context of environmental change.

-The Saint Louis Zoo's conservation medicine research focuses on diseases that affect the conservation of threatened and endangered wildlife species.
-Scientists study the origin, movement and risk factors associated with diseases so they can better understand the impact of diseases on the conservation of wildlife populations; the links between the health of zoo animals and free-living wildlife populations; and the movement of diseases between wildlife, domestic animals and humans.
+The Institute for Conservation Medicine’s research focuses on diseases that affect the conservation of threatened and endangered wildlife species.
+Scientists study the origin, movement and risk factors associated with diseases to better understand the impact of such diseases on wildlife populations; the links between the health of zoo animals and free-living wildlife populations; and the movement of diseases between wildlife, domestic animals and humans.

 Zoos play major roles in conservation medicine, for example, scientists at zoos: